Dealing with a Difficult Teen?

 - Family and Children’s Association received funding from the Nassau County Department of Social Services to implement a PINS diversion project for county residents.

-Intensive, short-term, strength-based counseling and support will be provided to those families who agree to engage in this process instead of filing a complaint in Family Court.
+Intensive, short-term, strength-based counseling and support will be provided to those families who agree to engage in this process.

 Recognizing the sense of urgency surrounding such family crises, the program will assign a Family Specialist within 24-hours.